lowjiajin/snowfall/README.md

 ```

 ### Enforcing unique `generator_ids`
-The global uniqueness of Snowfall's IDs only hold if each Snowfall instance reserves a unique [`generator_id`](#guid-specification).
-Ideally, we want to throw an exception when an instance is initialized with a `generator_id` that is already in use.
+The global uniqueness of Snowfall's GUIDs only hold if each Snowfall instance reserves a unique [`generator_id`](#guid-specification).
+Ideally, we want to automate the reservation of `generator_ids` by Snowfall instances, and their release when not in use.

-The `generator_syncers` module contains classes that enforce this constraint by automating the reservation and release of `generator_ids` by Snowfall instances, using a shared manifest.
+The `generator_syncers` module contains classes that enforce this constraint, by updating a shared manifest.
 If all available `generator_ids` are reserved by active Snowfall instances, further attempts at instantiation would result in an `OverflowError`.

 #### For single-process projects
-For single-process projects, we provide a `SimpleSyncer` that records the manifest as a Python data structure.
-First, create a new global schema group, and then bind the Snowfall instance to it.
+While most usages of `Snowfall` apply to setups where GUIDs are produced concurrently by multiple machines and/or processes, we nevertheless support a non-networked solution for single-process use cases.
+E.g. test environments, local prototyping, etc.

-All `Snowfall` instances that share the same schema group will not create duplicate GUIDs.
+The `SimpleSyncer` records the manifest in-memory, persistence to disk is not required for uniqueness.
+To set it up, create a new global schema group, and then bind the Snowfall instance to it.
 ```
 from snowfall import Snowfall
 from snowfall.generator_syncers import SimpleSyncer